-There is a burning need for FP&A teams to become more strategic partners to business.
-When we surveyed more than 300 finance leaders for the Adaptive Insights CFO Indicator Q2 2016 report, 75% said they wanted their teams to have a significant and strong impact on their organization—but only 46% believed they could have that kind of impact by 2017.
+As just about any finance professional knows, there’s a huge need for FP&A teams to become more strategic partners to the business.
+When we surveyed more than 300 CFOs for a report on how FP&A can play a broader role in guiding corporate planning and performance, 75% said they wanted their teams to have a significant and strong impact on their organization—but only 46% believed they could have that kind of impact by 2017.
 What was the disconnect?
 The chief reason cited was a lack of time for strategic planning.

-With 2017 now underway, it’s clear that visionary finance leaders need to reimagine the very ways that FP&A teams function and collaborate—and usher in a new shift in culture.
-Kerman Lau, vice president of finance at Adaptive Insights, and Hitesh Peshavaria, a partner and advisory leader at Deloitte, recently discussed this in a webinar.
+Kerman Lau, vice president of finance at Adaptive Insights, and Hitesh Peshavaria, a partner and advisory leader at Deloitte, discussed this issue during an Adaptive Insights webinar.
 They offered practical steps that FP&A leaders can take to realize a culture of analytics—where FP&A spends less time on manual and transactional tasks, and more time on analysis and generating strategic insights.

 Here are their five key steps to getting there:

 Change is always challenging—unless it’s met with an agile leader who can recognize the opportunity lurking within its disruptive potential.
 A key first step in developing a culture of analytics is to identify a leader who fully grasps and will advocate for the need for change and who will foster an environment in which the time, tools, and technology are available to make it a reality.
 It is nearly impossible to change a culture if people within the organization aren’t convinced that their leadership is truly committed to doing things differently.

 Look for an executive sponsor who understands that data can be more than static information.
 This person needs to see data as a key competitive asset to actively plan and deliver analysis for the business.
 Ideally, the sponsor will also possess the political clout and people skills to get buy-in from business leaders across the organization.